 Public Health in Humanitarian Crises

-You do not have to pay for this course if you choose to enroll without seeking a certificate.
+You do not have to pay for these courses if you choose to enroll without seeking a certificate.
 If you do not choose to pursue the certificate option (called “auditing”) you will still have access to all videos, quizzes, assignments, and discussions.
 The only difference is that you will not receive a certificate upon completion.
 Click the Enroll Without a Certificate link to sign up and begin the course.

 Even if you enroll in a session that has yet to begin, you may access most of the course materials immediately by clicking the Preview Course Materials link.
 However, you will have to wait for the session to begin before posting on the discussion forum or accessing the final peer-reviewed assessment.
 Visit the Learner Help Center for details about session schedules.